Bernie Sanders on Youth Employment

 So what would Bernie do instead?

+“This country was built by immigrants,” Bernie has said.
 Bernie believes America’s current immigration system is a “disgraceful situation” that requires comprehensive reform to fix it.
 While Bernie believes that border security is important for the country, he doesn’t believe that a fence is the way to achieve that security.

 How does immigration reform relate to youth employment?